JKrecisz/space-invaders/README.md

 # Space Invaders
 This is my second game based on the pygame module.
-The game is almost finished.
-The last thing left on me is collision check to destroy our aliens!
+Game is ready to play, just download it and enjoy!

+#### Controls
+ - Ship Control - WSAD keys or keyboard arrows
+ - Shoot - Space bar
+ - Menu - ESC
+ - Quit - Q

 </br>